 The movie’s bleak ending tries to make up for the fact that the movie’s lack of real thrills and too many goofy pranks between the clerks takes the edge off the movie being truly scary.
 Writer-director Ti West should be commended on an artistic level for trying to evoke terror without graphic violence.
 However, he still inserts too much foul language.
 Also, THE INNKEEPERS will bore most moviegoers while still offending Christian and Jewish believers with its occult worldview and New Age pagan view of God’s Creation.

+THE INNKEEPERS is an unsuccessful, atmospheric horror movie.
+The thin story concerns a young woman named Claire and a young man named Luke.
+They are the overnight staff during an allegedly haunted hotel’s final weekend.
+Claire and Luke are fascinated with the tale of an old woman who committed suicide there years ago.
+They’re determined to record evidence of supernatural activity by her ghost.
+As they wander through the hotel, they play repeated pranks on each other.
+A former actress turned psychic becomes a guest.
+She believes spirits lurk everywhere because the universe is just interconnected energy fields.
+An elderly man revisiting the honeymoon suite commits suicide.
+The discovery of his bloody corpse sends events spiraling out of control.
 The movie’s bleak ending tries to make up for the movie’s lack of thrills and goofy pranks, but they still take the edge off the scary parts.
 The filmmakers should be commended for trying to evoke terror without much graphic violence.
 However, they still insert too much foul language.
 THE INNKEEPERS will bore most moviegoers while still offending believers with its abhorrent, occult worldview and New Age view of God’s Creation.